Housebreaking can be done quickly with consistency.

-Let your puppy out every 15 min when he/she is in the house for the first couple weeks will lesson the chance of a accident.
+Let your puppy out every 15 min when he/she is in the house for the first couple weeks will lessen the chance of a accident.

-Set your puppy up for successes by making your house smaller in the beginning of your house braking.
-Shut doors to extra rooms and use baby gates to block the puppy from having access to the hole house.
+Set your puppy up for success by making your house smaller in the beginning of your housebreaking.
+Shut doors to extra rooms and use baby gates to block the puppy from having access to the whole house.
 As your puppy learns where he/she should go potty you can slowly add more rooms to his/her living space.

 Pay attention to your puppy's body language. if he/she stops playing or wakes up from a nap and starts sniffing and/or passing take them out.